 Exercise, fresh air and watching plants grow are only a few of the relaxing healthy benefits of gardening.
+And with flower gardening you have the beautiful colors and aroma that is relaxing after a stressful day.

 For me the challenge of laying out gardens and combining color, shape and textures add to the enjoyment.
 Throw in different and unusual plants and garden art pieces and a trip to the garden becomes an adventure.
-By bringing in plants or having a small greenhouse or sun room you can enjoy nature al the time.
+By bringing in plants or having a small greenhouse or sun room you can enjoy nature all the time.

 All aspects of gardening have relaxing qualities, but many will agree flowers seem to bring instant peace and contentment.
 Is it the fragrance?
 Color?
 Texture?
 More than likely the combination